tang-bf/MT940Swiftparser/README.md

 ## Why another parser?

-I created the parser for a special purpose.
-I wanted to parse the raw data, analyze it and rewrite the customer references.
+I wanted to parse swift raw data, analyze it and rewrite the customer references.
-Others parser libraries didn't support this scenario.
+I used the input format from Commerzbank, a german bank.
+Others parser libraries didn't support the reference format.

 ## ANTLR4